 Loss of Interest in Enjoyable Activities

 A significant sign of substance use disorder complicated by depression is a loss of interest in hobbies and activities that your friend once enjoyed.
 If your loved one no longer wants to pursue their passions, such as playing golf, going out with friends, or spending time at the gym, this could be an indicator of a bigger problem.
 Addiction makes it difficult to concentrate or enjoy doing anything but using the drug.
 Additionally, depression saps your loved one’s energy, making even simple tasks feel overwhelming.
-Both are recognizable medical conditions that require co-occurring disorder treatment.
-Dual diagnosis treatment is the solution.

 Inability to Leave the House

 If your loved one who struggles with substance use disorder suddenly stops leaving the house, this could be an indicator of social anxiety disorder.
 Social anxiety disorder (SAD) is a phobia that involves extreme self-consciousness and fear of embarrassing oneself in public.
 People who have SAD may be unable to attend parties, gather with friends, or even step over the threshold of their front door for fear something terrible may happen.